 In our area, most deep wells are ‘comingled’ water wells.
 Usually a bore hole is drilled through the shale and then into the sandstone.
 The Mancos shale formation is famous for the ‘rotten egg’ smell of the water it produces.
 The water in the Dakota sandstone is known to be ‘good’ water.
 It might bring a little Iron in with the water, but the water doesn’t have the ‘butt smell’ and is usually lower in Total Dissolved Solids’ (salt).
 The normal deep well in our area that is drilled into the sandstone has water from both the shale and the sandstone.
 Many of these wells produce water quality that varies hugely.
 Sometimes it smells and other times it doesn’t.
 The water mixes together in the well.
 Thus we call it ‘comingled’ water.

 ‘Never’ is a big word.
-In the past fifteen years in South West Colorado, I have looked at thousands of well construction reports.
+In the past twenty-one years in South-West Colorado, I have looked at thousands of well construction reports.
 I have NEVER seen a well construction report from our competitors indicating that a well had an Isolation Zone built into it.

 We’ve now drilled a number of wells with our Isolation Zone.
 In a couple of the wells we haven’t noticed a difference in water quality.
 In all of the other wells we have noticed from a marked improvement to the Pentecostal experience of “It’s a miracle!” success.